GUIDE 2024

 Create a Portfolio

-But, while it’s great to have a rich portfolio, what if you lack experience?
+But, while it’s great to have a rich portfolio of persuasive proposals, what if you lack experience?
 If you’re stuck in a catch-22 scenario, there are things you can do.
 One way is to take online courses on grant writing or general proposal writing.
 Besides building expertise, you also get a certificate as proof of your knowledge.
 Plus, online courses are an enjoyable process and cost less than a traditional college.

 Speaking of experience, you probably don’t want to be all over the place as a proposal writer, at least in the beginning.